DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the first step of a CSS upgrade assignment, which involves setting up a folder named `CSS` and creating a `one-page-website.css` file within it.
 This step is a foundational exercise in file organization and reinforces the modern best practice of separating HTML content from CSS styling.
 The use of a `CSS` subfolder promotes a clean, scalable project structure.

 ---

+#### STEP 1 CSS ASSIGNMENT

+### Course Step Number: 475

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry documents the completion of a CSS assignment to apply a `font-family` and `font-size` to a single-page website.
+The student used the `body` selector as a best practice to set a base style that is inherited by other elements, making the styling process efficient and scalable.
+This approach reinforces the concept of CSS inheritance and promotes cleaner, more manageable code.

+##### Insights from Chat Discussion summary

+The student questioned the best way to apply a `font-family` and `font-size` to text since it was primarily in `h` and `li` tags.
+This led to a discussion on the efficiency and best practice of applying general font styles to the `body` element.
+The student also proactively found and corrected a duplicate `<title>` tag in their HTML file, demonstrating careful attention to detail and a commitment to clean code.

+---